18 “If the world hates you, you know that it hated Me before it hated you.

 you know that it hated Me [emphatic] before it hated you.

 The nation Israel formally rejected Jesus as the Messiah by attributing His person and work to Satan (Mt 12:24f).
 They hated Him as a matter of course.
 The Lord was an example of how to handle persecution.
-His followers need to know that when they face persecution that they are in excellent company.
+His followers need to know that when they face persecution they are in excellent company.

-The word “hated” here is in the perfect tense indicating an ongoing attitude of hate toward Jesus.
+The word “hated” here is in the perfect tense, indicating an ongoing attitude of hate toward Jesus.
 Pharisees were planning to kill Him while He spoke these words.

 No Christian should be surprised at the world’s hatred of his or her beliefs.

 The world hates the exclusive claims of Christ (Ac 4:12; Jn 14:6).
 Christians need to know that opposition to their ministry is inevitable (1 Pe 4:12).
-They should have no illusions about this because if they were not aware of coming persecution, they would face problems ahead.
+They should have no illusions about this because if they are not aware of coming persecution, they will face problems ahead.
 We cannot develop a naive attitude about how the world will react to our message.
-The more we are aggressive with the gospel the more we will be shunned.
+The more we are aggressive with the gospel, the more we will be shunned.
 The world will not admire us for a bald presentation of the truth.
 If we seek popularity with the world, evangelism is not the best way to do it.